 Our medical legal team will review the pre-natal and birth records to determine if you have a case.
 We will then discuss our findings with top obstetrician experts.
 If a doctor agrees there was medical negligence, we will file your lawsuit and demand a settlement.

-If your child suffered shoulder dystocia due to medical neglect, contact our experienced lawyers to discuss your legal options.
+If your child suffered shoulder dystocia due to medical negligence or a doctor’s error, contact our experienced lawyers to discuss your legal options.
 There are strict time deadlines for filing lawsuits so call us today.
+If you miss a deadline, the case will be destroyed forever.

 - 29000 Inkster Road